Larry Amero: The Wolfpack

 Following the Kelowna incident, Amero relocated to Montreal later in August 2011, where he lived as a guest in a luxury condo overlooking the St. Lawrence River with Rabih "Robby" Alkhalil of the Alkhalil family.
 Montreal is regarded as the most important city in the Canadian underworld as it is a major port city with ocean access, well connected via highways to other cities, and is only 332 miles from New York City, the biggest and richest drug market in North America.
+Ever since the Prohibition era, there has been a well developed smuggling route running south from Montreal to New York.
+Amero wanted control of the Montreal underworld as a prelude to entering the New York drug market.
 Amero lived in Montreal, but visited British Columbia frequently.
-Amero opened up a luxury car dealership in Montreal while Alkhalil established a haute couture shop in Old Montreal.
+Amero opened up a luxury car dealership in Montreal while Alkhalil established an haute couture shop in Old Montreal.
 Amero took to wearing a hoodie reading "Free Quebec", a reference to the Hells Angels arrested in Operation SharQC in April 2009.
 Despite his choice of attire, he was not especially close to the Hells Angels of the Montreal chapter.

 Amero personified the embourgeoisement of the Canadian outlaw bikers as he was the complete antithesis of older outlaw bikers such as Howard Doyle "Pigpen" Berry of Satan's Choice, who was infamous in the 1960s and 1970s for being very filthy and for his disgusting antics such as his obsessive coprophagia.
 Edwards and Nájera wrote: "Alkhalil and Amero shared a Montreal kitchen that would have done Martha Stewart proud, with its gleaming cherrywood shelving, granite countertops, stainless steel appliances and river view.
 They kept some of their high-end watches in a cherrywood case.
 Amero's jeans and Hells Angels vest were perfectly clean and hung neatly on plastic hangers, alongside his Free Quebec gang hoodie and White Rock T-shirts".
 Amero preferred to drive his luxury Porsche SUV than ride his Harley-Davidson motorcycle as a way of flaunting his wealth.
 Such embourgeoisement was typical of the Canadian Hells Angels.
 The Canadian criminologist Steven Schneider noted in 2009 that the popular stereotype of the Canadian Hells Angels as shaggy, disreputable types with long hair and long beards living on the margins of Canadian society is not true and has not been for some time.
 Schneider described the typical Canadian Hells Angels in the 21st century as well dressed, well trimmed, clean-cut businessmen who drive luxury cars and live in affluent neighborhoods, stating the club now aims to project a 'respectable' image.